 Rivet — the particle-physics MC analysis toolkit

-Rivet is the most widespread way by which analysis code from the LHC and other high-energy collider experiments is preserved for comparison to and development of future theory models.
-It is used by phenomenologists, MC generator developers, and experimentalists on the LHC and other facilities.
+With over 2000 analysis routines included, and an easy and powerful inferface for adding your own, Rivet is the most widespread way by which analysis code from the LHC and other high-energy collider experiments is preserved for comparison to theory models.
+It is used by phenomenologists, MC generator developers, and experimentalists on the LHC and other facilities, and is a central component of “reinterpretation” projects like Contur, Gambit ColliderBit, and MC tuning tools like Professor.

 - Ever-increasing collection of analyses: more than 2000 so far!